wallarm/product-documentation/docs/latest/updating-migrating/migrate-ip-lists-to-node-3.md

 # Migrating whitelists and blacklists from previous Wallarm node versions to 3.0

 Starting with Wallarm node 3.0, the method of IP addresses whitelist and blacklist configuration has been changed.
-This document instructs how to migrate whitelists ad blacklists configured in Wallarm node 2.18 or lower to Wallarm node 3.0.
+This document instructs how to migrate whitelists and blacklists configured in Wallarm node 2.18 or lower to Wallarm node 3.0.

 ## What has changed?